 The instruments to accompany the singing and dancing where whatever was available.
 Most common were goombay (two-sided) drums, forks and graters, and just about anything the participants could get their hands on to make noise with.

-Las Posados is a nine-day religious festival leading up to Christmas Day in the westernmost town of Benque Viejo del Carmen.
+Las Posadas is a nine-day religious festival leading up to Christmas Day in the westernmost town of Benque Viejo del Carmen.

 Commemorating Mary and Joseph’s search for lodging in Bethlehem, the festival starts with a procession of religious statues through the streets, accompanied by candles and marimba music.